awsdocs/aws-freertos-docs/doc_source/userguide/idt-context.md

 ```

 **`config`**
 Information from the [`config.json` file](set-config-custom.md#config-json-custom)\.
-The `config` field also contains the following additional field:
+The `config` field also contains the following additional fields:
 **`config.timeoutMultiplier`**
 The multiplier for the any timeout value used by the test suite\.
 This value is specified by the test runner from the IDT CLI\.
 The default value is `1`\.
+**`config.idRootPath`**
+This value is a placeholder for the absolute path value of IDT while configuring the `userdata.json` file\.
+This is used by the build and flash commands\.

 **`device`**
 Information about the device selected for the test run\.
 This information is equivalent to the `devices` array element in the [`device.json` file](set-config-custom.md#device-config-custom) for the selected device\.